BitBoxSwiss/bitbox-base/docs/applications/c-lightning.md

 * `NoNewPrivileges`: disallow the process and all of its children to gain new privileges through execve()
 * `PrivateDevices`: use a new /dev namespace only populated with API pseudo devices such as /dev/null, /dev/zero and /dev/random
 * `MemoryDenyWriteExecute`: deny the creation of writable and executable memory mappings

-## Starting c-lightning

-The systemd unit executes c-lightning with the shell script [`systemd-lightningd-startpre.sh`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/scripts/systemd-lightningd-startpre.sh).
-This allows the execution of additional commands for preparation and post-processing.

-For additional details, please check the inline comments directly in the script.

 ## Data storage